hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 In fact, it has also "hidden keys" that are usually invisible.
 You can find them in *yt-dlp_default.ini* file in the script folder, where they have the character **#** at the top.
-These keys are rarely used or not recommended.
+These keys are not often used or not recommended.
 If you want to use some key among them, just write the key (without **#**) and set its value as normal.
 You can see the usage of each key in the description on [yt-dlp site](https://github.com/yt-dlp/yt-dlp/blob/master/README.md).

+In the configuration file, you can change section order if you like.
+For example, if you often use [MAINTENANCE] section, you can move that section near the beginning of the file by cutting and pasting of the section area.
+But key order within each section is not changable.

 ### Update yt-dlp.exe